 The total addressable market opportunity for our product candidates will ultimately depend upon a number of factors, including the diagnosis and treatment criteria included in the final label, if approved for sale in specified indications, acceptance by the medical community, patient access and product pricing and reimbursement.
 Incidence and prevalence estimates are frequently based on information and assumptions that are not exact and may not be accurate, and the methodology is forward-looking and potentially speculative.
-The process we have used in developing an estimated incidence and prevalence estimates included in this Quarterly Report should be viewed in that context.
-Further, the data and statistical information used in this Quarterly Report, including estimates derived from them, may differ from information and estimates made by our competitors or from current or future studies conducted by independent sources.
+The process we have used in developing an estimated incidence and prevalence range for the indications we are targeting has involved collating limited data from multiple sources.
+Accordingly, the incidence and prevalence estimates included in this Annual Report on Form 10-K should be viewed in that context.
+Further, the data and statistical information used in this Annual Report, including estimates derived from them, may differ from information and estimates made by our competitors or from current or future studies conducted by independent sources.